 Due to numerous reasons not very well-researched yet, sebaceous glands start to produce excessive sebum, which may even make your skin get very oily just several hours after cleansing.
 Excessive sebum together with dead skin cells get stuck in the pores, bacteria get inside because your outer layer of skin (the epidermis) lacks protection (your skin’s pH is high), your immune system tries to fight the bacteria, and inflammation in skin starts.
 Then you see papules, pustules, nodules, and cysts on your skin.
 Blackheads and whiteheads are considered acne too, however, they are noninflammatory and mild acne types.
 People with normal skin may have blackheads and whiteheads on some parts of their skin (usually on the nose and close to it), especially when it’s warm and their skin produces more sweat.

 If you have many papules, pustules, nodules, and cysts on your face and especially when you have moderate or severe acne not only on your face, it’s a clear sign that you need to see a doctor.
 Whatever type of adult acne you have, make sure you don’t take some harmful advice I often see people sharing on social media.
-Below are common mistakes in acne treatment you should avoid at all costs if you want to have clear skin.
+Below are common acne treatment mistakes you should avoid at all costs if you want to have clear skin.

-24 common mistakes in acne treatment
+24 common acne treatment mistakes

 Thinking that their oily skin requires extra cleansing

+It’s probably the most common mistake among terrible acne treatment mistakes.
 People with oily skin may have a feeling that their skin is too dirty, so they may want to wash their face (or other affected areas) or use other cleansers like micellar water, for example, not twice a day, as recommended, but more often.
 Skin looks better, less oily and less inflamed immediately after the procedure, indeed, but it’s only a very short-term result.
 In the long run, sebaceous glands will start to produce even more sebum, clogging pores, which will lead to even more inflammation and acne breakouts.

 Skipping a toner

-pH of tap water is between 6.5 and 9.5, while, as we know, pH of normal skin, able to resist bacteria, is around 5.5. pH higher than 7 is considered alkaline.
+“Who needs a toner?
+It’s just a waste of money.” – this is what I used to think.
+Now I know that skipping a toner is one of the 24 terrible acne treatment mistakes and here is why: pH of tap water is between 6.5 and 9.5, while, as we know, pH of normal skin, able to resist bacteria, is around 5.5. pH higher than 7 is considered alkaline.
 The possible alkaline pH of water makes your skin dry no matter what pH your cleanser has.
 Not only will your skin become peeling but also it will start producing more sebum to compensate for the loss of protection (oil) and water inside your skin.
 Using a slightly acidic toner will help to balance your skin’s pH.
 Just make sure your toner does not contain alcohol which may disrupt your skin’s barrier and make your skin even more dry.

 Skipping a moisturizer

-The following applies mostly to adult acne because teenage acne is different and teenagers need to moisturize their skin less often.
+The following acne treatment mistake applies mostly to adult acne because teenage acne is different and teenagers need to moisturize their skin less often.
 So, for those struggling with adult acne, if you clean your skin twice or even more times a day and don’t apply a moisturizer after each procedure (no matter whether you washed your face with a cleanser or just with water), say hello to dry and peeling skin.
 Does it mean less sebum production and no more acne?
 Unfortunately, no. Oil produced by our sebaceous glands is supposed to protect our skin.
 When you make your oily skin dry, using harsh skin care products or procedures that don’t benefit your skin, you damage the protective properties of your skin making it more prone to bacteria, fungi, parasites.
 Also, your sebaceous glands may start producing more sebum (of course, because your skin needs it for protection).